 Fifty years ago the California producer that made the greatest impact on how Americans perceive the grape was Robert Mondavi Winery.
-There was a time when Robert Mondavi's Fumé Blanc — a synonymous varietal moniker that the winery, for all its power and influence, was able to push pass official federal guidelines regulating wine label language — was one of the best selling wines, period, in both retail stores and restaurants from Hawaii to New York.
-More popular (at least by the late '70s) than Chardonnay, Riesling, Chenin blanc, or any other domestic varietal white known to American consumers.
+There was a time when Robert Mondavi's Fumé Blanc — a synonymous varietal moniker that the winery, for all its power and influence, was able to push past official federal guidelines regulating wine label language — was one of the best-selling wines, period, in both retail stores and restaurants from Hawaii to New York.
+More popular (at least by the late '70s) than Chardonnay, Riesling, Chenin Blanc, or any other domestic varietal white known to American consumers.

-Yet, as even a casual observer of the Lodi wine industry can clearly see, Lodi is not exactly "known" for its Sauvignon blanc.
-You think of Lodi, you think more more about Zinfandel, or Spanish varietals like Albariño and Tempranillo.
-Out of the approximately 80-something Lodi based brands today, well less than a quarter of them produce a Sauvignon blanc.
+Yet, as even a casual observer of the Lodi wine industry can clearly see, Lodi is not exactly "known" for its Sauvignon Blanc.
+You think of Lodi, you think more about Zinfandel or Spanish varietals like Albariño and Tempranillo.
+Out of the approximately 80-something Lodi-based brands today, well less than a quarter of them produce a Sauvignon Blanc.

-All the same, things are looking up for Lodi Sauvignon blanc: Slowly but surely, even vintners who hang their hat on varietals like Zinfandel are starting to take a serious approach to the varietal.
-The fantastic part about Lodi Sauvignon blancs — almost any premium level Lodi wine, for that matter — is that they are so well priced.
-LangeTwins Family Winery & Vineyards, for instance, produces an ultra-premium level vineyard-designate Sauvignon blanc marked with just a $20 suggested retail price.
-The same winery's Sand Point Family Vineyards brand, which has garnered a number of golds in the wine competition circuit, sells for just $12.
-Generally speaking, the retail price of Lodi's finest Sauvignon blancs hovers somewhere near the vicinity of $18.
+All the same, things are looking up for Lodi Sauvignon Blanc: Slowly but surely, even vintners who hang their hat on varietals like Zinfandel are starting to take a serious approach to the varietal.
+The fantastic part about Lodi Sauvignon Blancs — almost any premium-level Lodi wine, for that matter — is that they are so well-priced.
+LangeTwins Family Winery & Vineyards, for instance, produces an ultra-premium level vineyard-designate Sauvignon Blanc marked with just a $20 suggested retail price.
+The same winery's Sand Point Family Vineyards brand, which has garnered several golds in the wine competition circuit, sells for just $12.
+Generally speaking, the retail price of Lodi's finest Sauvignon Blancs hovers somewhere near the vicinity of $18.

 What's not to like?